Practice Development for Medical Expert Witnesses

 Great 4-letter noun domain names go for hundreds of thousands of dollars.
 Md.com is gone. blackdogexpertwitness.com is available.
 You need something in between.

-Medicolegal.com appears to be for sale but to find out, you have to traverse a series of dangerous website links, so don’t go that path.
+Medicolegal.com appears to be for sale.
+To find out the cost, you have to follow a series of links which may not be stable or safe.
+Using a familiar broker like GoDaddy could provide a layer of security.
 I have no experience with the domain name broker/reseller industry.
 The largest is Uniregistry.

-Forensic medical -centric names were evaporating before my eyes, so I began registering names whenever I found one-because I knew my clients would eventually be out of good options.
+When I started out, forensic medical-centric domains were evaporating before my eyes, so I began registering names whenever I found one.
+I knew my clients would eventually be out of good options.
 Occasionally, I will sell a domain name I registered, but only to current clients and only if it is practice-relevant.

 .com

-Note .net and .info always fall behind .com in Google results.
+Note .net and .info also fall behind .com in Google results.

 Don’t use your name as your url.